gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 We will walk through the steps of solving a problem using the following sample problem:

-*Write a function called `zero_sum_subarray` that takes in a list of integers.*
+*Write a function `duplicates_within_k` that takes in an unsorted list of integers that may contain duplicate elements and a number `k`.*

-*The function should return a 2D list where the outer list contains all contiguous subsequences within the given list that add up to zero.*
+*The function should return `True` if the array contains duplicates within k distance and `False` otherwise.*

 ### Understand the Problem